-Iyengar was developed by B.K.S.
-Iyengar of Bellur, South India, who was listed by Times Magazine as one of the most influential men of the 20th century.
-It is typically associated with detail, precision, alignment and prop use and has a wealth of benefits.
+Iyengar yoga is the creation of B.K.S.
+Iyengar of Bellur, South India, who Time Magazine listed as one of the most influential men of the 20th century.
+It is characterised by detail, precision, alignment, long holds and use of props.

 B.K.S.
 Iyengar was the originator of many of the props that are used in yoga classes today, such as belts, bricks, straps, chairs and blankets.
 Teachers may ask you to use a prop to deepen your understanding of a posture or to help with a certain shape, action or direction.
 The props are not used because you can’t do something without them.
 Rather, they are to challenge you to explore and learn a posture beyond what you may already know.

 What can I expect from an Iyengar yoga class?

 Classes typically involve lots of demonstration from the teacher and detailed verbal instruction, guiding you through each posture.
 Your focus will sharpen and you’ll become totally aware of and absorbed by the practice.